• What is Copywriting?

 By Nicki Krawczyk 2 Comments

-When you’re first learning to write copy, trying to craft the write line feels like pulling teeth.
+When you’re first learning to write copy, trying to craft the perfect line feels like pulling teeth.
 You wrangle and struggle and moan and groan and wonder how long until you’ll get better at this.
-So, today, we’re giving away the big secret: The key to improving as a copywriter.
-Read on…
+So, today, we’re giving away the big secret: the key to improving as a copywriter.

 That said, though, you know that eventually you’ll get better.
 And you want to get better faster.
 You want the secret to success.
 Ready for it?